codebyyogesh/livepeer_ai_sumseg/README.md

 ## Upcoming features (v2.0 and above)

+- Support Docker
+- Support for segments in a video
 - Use livepeer ai apis for captions, summarize and subtitles if supported
 - Upload asset from a url
 - Move to webhooks for getting status updates of storage.